Journalist Adelina Ahmeti, 24, sees it as a social responsibility to report fairly on violent extremism.

 The reporter for the Balkan Investigative Reporting Network was awarded an annual award for a series of articles she wrote on the children of returned foreign terrorist fighters who had travelled abroad to join ISIS.

 “There is a very high number of children who have been born in Iraq and Syria who haven’t received any kind of education to date,” Adelina said.
 “Journalists should report more careful, thinking in advance what the negative consequences of their reporting may be.”

-Kosovo had Europe’s highest per capita rate of people joining ISIS.
+Kosovo had Europe’s highest per capita rate of people joining ISIS and its affiliates in Syria and Iraq.
 Between 2012 to 2015, some 355 men, women and children, traveled to the warzone and a further 76 children were born there.
 While most are now enrolled in school, Adelina’s reporting showed that they had very specific needs.

 Since the first cohort of foreign terrorist fighters started returning to Kosovo in April 2014, the investigative network went from town to town, assessing repatriation efforts.
 The GCERF-funded research revealed a lack of human resources in government centres for social assistance and unemployment.
 It also found that there were not enough psychologists to provide specialist care.

 Women reported hostility from other members of the community and for children, Adelina found that schools would have to adapt their curricula to accommodate students new to learning.

 “In a district of Pristina, there are children from 7 to 14 years old in one class and they are not mixed with other students in the school,” she said.
 “They are getting an accelerated programme which will bring them to the same level of education as the others.”